AlejandroEsquivel/FaceID/README.md

 # FaceID

-Trivial implementation of a facial recognition authentication system using dimensionality reduction technique PCA / Eigenfaces approach.
+Trivial implementation of a facial recognition authentication system using dimensionality reduction technique PCA ("Eigenfaces") and computing face similarities using Euclidean Distance.

+Note: This approach is very sensitive to lighting conditions, and should not be used for production authentication systems due to many vunerabilities associated with authenticating using a still 2D image and limitations of this approach.

 ## Frontend (React)

+Navigate to `webapp` folder and follow instructions below.

 ### Set up